JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-recommended-structure.md

 In the example app, both UI and business logic code are being shared, so it only needs a single shared module to hold all common code: you can simply repurpose `composeApp` as the common code module.

-For an overview of other project configurations and ways of dealing with them, see our blogpost about the new recommended project structure TODO link
+[//]: # (TODO For an overview of other project configurations and ways of dealing with them, see our blogpost about the new recommended project structure [link])

 The only thing you need to adjust in the Gradle configuration that is not related to connections with entry point modules is the new Android Library Gradle plugin.